wesen1/ac-gema-mode/README.md

 A gema mode for AssaultCube written in CubeScript.
 The mode can be used online and offline.

+### Features

+* Easy to use
+* Customizable
+* Shows map statistics and score messages on gema maps
+* Saves your best score times per weapon per map
+* Allows you to race against a target time

-Differences to playing on a gema server are:
+### Differences to playing on a gema server

 * The item respawn rate is lower (especially health/armor/grenade packs do not work the same way)
 * No flag reset